input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 6. Build a raw transaction that will submit the script and pay for it using funds from `wallet.addr`.
 You may need to top up the wallet before you do this if you did not transfer enough Ada initially.
 For test purposes, assume that the transaction will cost 100 Ada (100,000,000 Lovelace) -- the cost of a real transaction on the Cardano Mainnet will be much less than this, of course.
 Until we have improved the CLI, you will also need to specify the "budget" for executing the script in terms of time and memory execution units.
 You may assume 10,000,000,000 units in each case (again, these numbers will be much larger than will be required on Mainnet).

 ``
-$ cardano-node transaction build-raw …
+$ cardano-cli transaction build-raw …
 ``

 7. Sign the transaction as usual, using the secret key for `wallet.addr`

 ``
-$ cardano-node transaction sign …
+$ cardano-cli transaction sign …
 ``

 8. Submit the transaction to the chain.

 ``
-$ cardano-node transaction submit …
+$ cardano-cli transaction submit …
 ``

 The Plutus script technically controls how the funds can be withdrawn, but it always succeeds, so there is effectively no restriction.